pharo-project/pharo-potentialEnhancementLogs/StringCleaning.md

-This is version v1 21 May 2014 of the roadmap for SystemLogger
+This is version v1 21 May 2014 of the roadmap for String cleaning

 ###candidates for removal.